FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 2.rst

 The following are the input parameters for a Type 4 inlet that are entered in the SWMMFLORT.DAT file:

     Stage (depth) above inlet (ft or m)

     Discharge (cfs or cms)

-Note: The stage-discharge data is assigned in pairs with the first pair being: 0.
+.. note:: The stage-discharge data is assigned in pairs with the first pair being: 0.0.
-0.

 Type 5 – Manhole
 +++++++++++++++++